AgoraIO/agora_doc_source/en-US/markdown/agora-chat/RESTful API Reference/agora_chat_rest_registration.md

 #### Request body

-The request body is a JSON object, which contains the following fields:
+The request body is a JSONArray object, which contains the following fields:

 | Field | Type | Description | Required |
 | :--------- | :----- | :---------------------------------------------------------------------------------------------------------------------------------------------------- | :------- |